HongshanLi/TreeDetector/README.md

 ### Install Pytorch and Torchvision
 The Pytorch package you will install depends on the device and the CUDA driver you have.
-Please refer [here](https://pytorch.org/get-started/locally/) for installation detail.
+Please refer [here](https://pytorch.org/get-started/locally/) for installation details.

 ## Data
-The relavant raw data I used are provided by the company providing this consulting project.
+The relevant raw data I used are provided by the company providing this consulting project.
 It consists of 1250 x 1250 RGBA aerial imagery, point-cloud LiDAR imagery,